 Garden uses/users: Self and partner.
 A garden to sit and spend more time in/relaxation.
 Used days/evenings/weekends, mostly in the warmer months.

 The brief was for a low maintenance sanctuary.
-Using materials and colours sympathetic to the development and its heritage of an old laundry.
+Using materials and colours sympathetic to the development and its industrial heritage.

-Our clients knew very little about plants.
+Our clients were very keen to incorporate plants and lots of colour, but admitted they knew very little about plants.
 So the scheme had to be easy to maintain and provide habitat for wildlife/insects, as well as year round interest.
-As well as minimising its environmental impact, by using materials embedded in the design that would last for decades.
+We minimised the environmental impact by embedding natural materials in the design that would last for decades.

 Materials